This is where you set up options that affect the link checker.

 •Reset Link Cache - Press this button to clear everything in the link cache.
 All links and link checking results in the link cache are cleared from memory so that any new links will have to be added to the link cache again and be rechecked.

-CSE HTML Validator keeps a "link cache" in memory for the duration of program execution (the cache is automatically reset when HTML Validator is terminated or reloaded).
+CSS HTML Validator keeps a "link cache" in memory for the duration of program execution (the cache is automatically reset when HTML Validator is terminated or reloaded).
 When a link is checked, the result is stored in the cache so that the link does not have to be checked again.
 This helps speed up link checking and efficiency.
-To manually reset the link cache during program execution, use the Reset Link Cache button described above.
+To manually reset the link cache during program execution, use the Reset Link Cache button described above (or an alternate method).
 Resetting the link cache will cause all links to be checked again.

 For more information about link checking, please visit the Link Checking section in the Things You Should Know topic.